 Office of International Relations (OIR) Internship:

-You may know the Smithsonian for our museums and collections, but we’re also a global organization actively involved in researching biodiversity, conserving priceless artifacts, preserving cultural heritage, and much more.
-We work in more than 100 countries around the world, including China, Armenia, Kenya, Panama, and Peru, to name but a few.
+You may know the Smithsonian for our museums and collections, but we’re also a global organization actively involved in researching biodiversity, conserving priceless artifacts, preserving cultural heritage, partnering with global cultural and scientific peers, and much more.
+We work in more than 100 countries around the world, including Brazil, Morocco, Iraq, Kenya, Panama, and Peru, to name but a few.

-OIR offers two distinct internship roles to support our office in its day-to-day functions.
-OIR internships provide professional development opportunities for individuals interested in public diplomacy, museum education, international relations, curriculum development, science communication, cultural heritage preservation, conservation science, and other relevant disciplines.
-The intern will serve primarily in an administrative capacity.
-We welcome candidates with a range of experiences and backgrounds.
-Internships for spring 2022 will be virtual with the possibility for in-person work pending updated guidance from the Smithsonian; in-person work is not required.
+OIR offers an internship program to provide professional development and learning opportunities for individuals interested in public diplomacy, museums, international relations, curriculum development, cultural exchange, and cultural heritage preservation.
+The intern serves primarily in an administrative capacity.
+We welcome candidates with a range of experiences and backgrounds though candidates curious about the above topics may find this experience caters most to their interests.
+OIR internships are virtual with the possibility for in-person work pending updated guidance from the Smithsonian; in-person work is not required, though interns are expected to be online and fully available during their scheduled internship hours.
 OIR internships include a stipend and can be taken for university/academic credit.

-All interns, regardless of role, are also tasked with general office support and administrative activities.
-Each intern will have an assigned supervisor who will provide guidance, oversight, and mentorship throughout the internship.
+OIR interns will have an assigned mentor who will provide guidance and oversight throughout the internship.
 Interns are asked to come to the role with ideas for what they hope to get out of the experience.

 For more information on internships and fellowships at the Smithsonian more broadly, please contact the Office of Academic Appointments and Internships.